Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 Instead of trying to force thoughts to stop, simply acknowledge them and let them pass by like clouds.

-2. Practicing Patience with Progress
+2. Overcoming Impatience with Progress

 Realize that results from your practice accumulate gradually over time.